Why We Need the Lightning Network?

 3ddhrrxpehyhj4c9fwj3cfr5mvyxcyaaq98fw39jketl89cq0j9hy2

-Wallet Recommendation
+Wallet Recommendation for the Lightning Network

-Using Phoenix is a great way to get started on the Lightning Network, since it removes the need to manage channels or worry about connecting to your remote Lightning Network node.
-You simply install the app on your mobile device, record a backup of your 24 word seed phrase, and you can start using the Lightning Network right away!
+Using Phoenix is a great way to get started on the Lightning Network since it removes the need to manage channels or worry about connecting to your remote Lightning Network node.
+You simply install the app on your mobile device, record a backup of your 24-word seed phrase, and you can start using the Lightning Network right away!